Pink Panther Plant - Tradescantia &

 Optimal Soil & Fertilizer Needs

-As an alternative, you can create your own potting mix by combining equal portions of perlite, coarse sand, and good natural potting soil.
+Callisia requires a fast-draining potting mix that dries completely between waterings, and should be fertilized once a year in spring.
+The pink panther likes very airy, porous, nutrient-rich soil with a pH of 5.6- 6.5.
+Your soil must have a sandy texture and a low water-holding capacity, just like desert soil.
 Ideally, you want to use our specialized succulent potting mix that contains 5 natural substrates and organic mycorrhizae to promote the development of a strong root system that helps your succulent to thrive.

-When it comes to fertilizer, a small amount of water-soluble fertilizer with lower doses of NPK (5-10-5) applied once a year in springtime encourages branching and nutrient absorption.
+When it comes to fertilizer, a small amount of water-soluble fertilizer with lower doses of NPK (5-10-5) applied once a year in the springtime encourages branching and nutrient absorption.
 Remember, never fertilize your pink panther if it has recently been replanted or if it is experiencing problems, as it is not a medicine.
 Analyze the plant and make adjustments as needed.

 Hardiness Zones & More